bambooforest/IntroDataScience_Fall_2022/1_introduction/README.md

 * [https://www.google.com/search?&q=best+plain+text+editors](https://www.google.com/search?&q=best+plain+text+editors)

-## GitHub
+## GitHub (optional, but preferred)

-Your final data practical must be uploaded to your GitHub repository (your README.Rmd and README.md files along with any plots, images, etc.).
+Your final data practical may be uploaded to your GitHub repository (your README.Rmd and README.md files along with any plots, images, etc.).

 If you are new to [software repositories](https://en.wikipedia.org/wiki/Software_repository) you may leave this step until the end of the course, although I encourage you to jump in early because repositories can be used to save your work in the cloud and to share it with others for input and collaboration.